bnb-chain/BEPs/BEP3.md

 # Motivation

-Binance Chain serves fast transferring transactions and also high capacity asset Exchange, which have benefits a lot assets issues on it.
-However, there are major cases Binance Chain itself cannot satisfy:
+BNB Beacon Chain serves fast transferring transactions and high-capacity asset exchange, which greatly benefit assets issued on it.
+However, there are major cases in which BNB Beacon Chain itself cannot satisfy:
 1. Assets have complicated token economies themselves, such as DeFi.
 2. Assets serve as native tokens on other blockchain.

-For these tokens, the best way to use Binance Chain is to spread the tokens on multiple chains.
-One can issue or peg part of total token supply on Binance Chain to enjoy the speed, fast finality and powerful exchange, meanwhile keep other benefit and necessity on other chains.
+For these tokens, the best way to use BNB Beacon Chain is to spread the tokens on multiple chains.
+One can issue or peg part of total token supply on BNB Beacon Chain to enjoy the speed, fast finality and powerful exchange, meanwhile keep other benefit and necessity on other chains.
 Many new requirements are imposed for such model:

-1. there should be an easy way for users to swap unidirectionally or bidirectionally between Binance Chain and the other chain, better in a trustless way;
+1. there should be an easy way for users to swap unidirectionally or bidirectionally between BNB Beacon Chain and the other chain, better in a trustless way;
 2. there should be restrictions and/or transparency to ensure the total supply of tokens remained the same, and no one, even the issuer cannot freely change the circulation at will;
 3. there should be an easy way to calculate how many tokens are in circulation on each chain of both sides.

-Here new transaction and logics are required on Binance Chain, as it doesn’t support Smart Contract.
+Here new transaction and logics are required on BNB Beacon Chain, as it doesn’t support Smart Contract.
 Also a standard infrastructure and procedure should be proposed and used as best practice for such inter-chain communications.

-The BEP is to tackle the problem, and try to pave the broadway for a practical cross chain solution to empower the decentralized economy with Binance DEX.
+The BEP is to tackle the problem, and try to pave the broadway for a practical cross chain solution to empower the decentralized economy with BNB Beacon Chain DEX.

 # Specification

 ## Atomic Peg Swap

-The primary purpose of HTLC in Binance Chain is to support Atomic Peg Swap (APS).
-APS is proposed here as the standard way for asset/token issuers to peg or migrate part of the asset/token onto Binance Chain, so that users of the tokens can enjoy the fast transactions and pleasant trading experience.
+The primary purpose of HTLC in BNB Beacon Chain is to support Atomic Peg Swap (APS).
+APS is proposed here as the standard way for asset/token issuers to peg or migrate part of the asset/token onto BNB Beacon Chain, so that users of the tokens can enjoy the fast transactions and pleasant trading experience.

 APS is designed to support peg token from any EVM based blockchain or any one with full smart contract features.
 Here in order to simplify the description, Ethereum is used as the most typical example.

 ### Roles

-*   **Client**: users who want to swap tokens from Ethereum to Binance Chain, or the other way round.
-Client address on Binance chain is called **CB** in the following sections;
+*   **Client**: users who want to swap tokens from Ethereum to BNB Beacon Chain, or the other way round.
+Client address on BNB Beacon chain is called **CB** in the following sections;
-*   **Owner**: the issuers or anyone who want to peg the tokens from Ethereum to Binance Chain.
+*   **Owner**: the issuers or anyone who want to peg the tokens from Ethereum to BNB Beacon Chain.
 In most cases, the Owner should be the issuer of the token.
 There expects one or multiple Owners to provide some service for one blockchain/project, depending on the size of the blockchain/project.
-Pegged Token Owner address on Binance chain is called **OB** in the following sections
+Pegged Token Owner address on BNB Beacon chain is called **OB** in the following sections

 ### Infrastructure Components

-*   **New transaction types on Binance Chain**: HTLT and CHLT transactions are used to lock and claim the asset to swap.
+*   **New transaction types on BNB Beacon Chain**: HTLT and CHLT transactions are used to lock and claim the asset to swap.
 The details are covered in the following section.
 *   **Swap smart contracts on Ethereum**: the APS contract are used to lock and claim the asset to swap too.
-The function should be similar to the new transaction types on Binance Chain.
+The function should be similar to the new transaction types on BNB Beacon Chain.
 The details of interface covered in the following section.
 *   **Deputy process**: an application run and maintained by Owner to facilitate the automatic and continuous swap activity.
 *   **Client tooling**: wallets or other tools that help Clients to monitor the blockchains to complete the claim (and maybe the lock as well).